Medicine Hat (provincial electoral district)

 Medicine Hat was a provincial electoral district in Alberta, Canada, mandated to return members to the Legislative Assembly of Alberta from 1905 to 1971, and again from 1979 to 2019.
-The electoral district was named after the City of Medicine Hat.
+The electoral district was named after the city of Medicine Hat.

 History

 The electoral district of Medicine Hat has existed in two iterations.
-The Medicine Hat electoral district was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta joining Confederation in September 1905.
-The district was carried over from the old Medicine Hat electoral district which returned a single member to the Legislative Assembly of the Northwest Territories from 1888 to 1905.
-The member for the Northwest Territories seat, William Finlay would be elected in the 1st Alberta general election.
-Upon the electoral district's formation, it covered a large portion of rural south east Alberta.
-The district shrunk until it became an urban only riding surrounding the City of Medicine Hat.
+The Medicine Hat electoral district was one of the original 25 electoral districts contested in the 1905 Alberta general election after Alberta became a province in September 1905.
+The district was carried over from the old Medicine Hat electoral district which had returned a single member to the Legislative Assembly of the Northwest Territories from 1888 to 1905.
+The former member for the Northwest Territories seat, William Finlay was elected in the 1st Alberta general election.
+Upon the electoral district's formation, it covered a large portion of rural southeast Alberta.
+The district shrunk until it became an urban only riding containing the City of Medicine Hat.

+In 1921 Medicine Hat was given a second MLA.
+In 1921 The Medicine Hat MLAs were elected using plurality block voting.
+In 1926 STV was used to elect Medicine Hat MLAs.
+From 1930 to 1956, the district used instant-runoff voting to elect its MLA.

 The district was abolished in the 1971 electoral district re-distribution to become part of Medicine Hat-Redcliff, which was abolished in 1979 and once again became the Medicine Hat electoral district.

 Under the 2004 Alberta electoral boundary re-distribution, the constituency covered the portion of the city north of the South Saskatchewan River, the Trans-Canada Highway and Carry Drive.
 The rest of the city and surrounding area was part of the Cypress-Medicine Hat constituency.

 The 2010 electoral boundary re-distribution saw minor changes made to align the riding with new boundaries of Medicine Hat.

 The Medicine Hat electoral district was dissolved in the 2017 electoral boundary re-distribution, and portions of the district would incorporate the Brooks-Medicine Hat to the North, and Cypress-Medicine Hat to the South for the 2019 Alberta general election.